simonbenfeldt/tradable-start-np/README.md

 If you want to get started with tradable Apps using this project as a base for your code, go check out the REAMDE included in the tradable project to see how to open the project in Eclipse.

-!!! this code will only run on version 31 and above of the platform and above.